Disclosure of Employer Recruitment Activities and Practices

 • We expect employers to interact with Embry-Riddle Aeronautical University students and graduates in a professional manner throughout the recruiting process (whether on campus or off) and beyond.
 Harassment of any kind is unacceptable and will not be tolerated.

-• We ask that employers do not drop-in unannounced to classrooms in order to promote their opportunities or pass around sign-up sheets to capture student contact information.
+• We ask that employers do not drop in unannounced to classrooms in order to promote their opportunities or pass around sign-up sheets to capture student contact information.
 Best practice dictates that unless you or your staff have a personal connection to the faculty member, you should not cold call/email university faculty or staff.

 Undue Pressure by Employer